-->

 Classic Masterpiece - When it comes to classic cars with unique and forward-thinking designs, the Phantom Corsair stands out as a fascinating topic.
 This prototype automobile, built in 1938, exemplifies innovation and style that were well ahead of its time.
 Designed by Rust Heinz, of the famous H. J. Heinz family, in collaboration with Maurice Schwartz from the Bohman & Schwartz coachbuilding company in Pasadena, California, the Phantom Corsair remains an icon of automotive history.

-The 1938 Phantom Corsair was designed by Rust Heinz and Maurice Schwartz, and it was built in 1938 by the Bohman & Schwartz coachbuilding company.
-(Picture from: AmazingCars)
+The 1938 Phantom Corsair, designed by Rust Heinz and Maurice Schwartz, was built that same year by the Bohman & Schwartz coachbuilding company.
+(Picture from: Wikipedia)

 The Corsair's design is a masterpiece of art deco styling, featuring a sleek and aggressive body that commands attention.
 Built on a Cord 810 chassis, its six-passenger, two-door sedan configuration was quite spacious, seating four in the front row and one to the left of the driver.
 This remarkable width and layout were designed to provide a unique and luxurious travel experience.